 About the Study

-The 2020 Debit Issuer Study is the 15th installment in the study series, commissioned by PULSE and conducted by Oliver Wyman, an independent management consulting firm.
+The 2021 Debit Issuer Study is the 16th installment in the study series, commissioned by PULSE and conducted by Oliver Wyman, an independent management consulting firm.
 The study provides an objective fact base on debit issuer performance and financial institutions’ outlook for the debit business.
-Fifty-five institutions – including large banks, credit unions and community banks – participated in the study.
-The participants collectively issue approximately 157 million debit cards and represent 42% of the U.S. debit market.
+Forty-eight institutions – including large banks, credit unions and community banks – participated in the study.
+The participants collectively issue approximately 158 million debit cards and represent about 40% of the U.S. debit market.
 The sample is representative of the U.S. debit market in terms of institution type, geography and debit network participation.

 PULSE, a Discover Financial Services (NYSE: DFS) company, is one of the nation’s leading debit/ATM networks.
 Financial institutions, merchants, processors and ATM deployers across the United States and around the world depend on PULSE’s comprehensive suite of products and services and its commitment to providing exceptional client service, flexibility, security and superior economics.
 PULSE serves as a resource for debit education, research and knowledge drawn from more than three decades of industry experience.
 For more information, visit pulsenetwork.com.
 For insights into the latest payments industry trends, visit Payments & You.